tkem/openlap/README.rst

 Licensed under the `Apache License, Version 2.0`_.

-Carrera and Carrera AppConnect are registered trademarks of Stadlbauer Marketing + Vertrieb GmbH.
+Carrera® and Carrera AppConnect® are registered trademarks of Stadlbauer Marketing + Vertrieb GmbH.

 Open Lap is not an official Carrera® product, and is not affiliated with or endorsed by Stadlbauer Marketing + Vertrieb GmbH.